Joban-Bhangu77/Python-AI-PortfolioLab/Day13_String_Manipulation/README.md

 │   │   └── Day13_Output.jpg
 │   └── README.md

 🏁 Conclusion

-This lesson covered everything from basic string operations to real-world formatting and manipulation.
+Today’s session reinforced Python string concepts with a practical twist.
-You learned how to use Python’s built-in methods efficiently and created a personalized Username Generator — a fun and practical application of string concepts.
+You learned how to manipulate, format, and style text, and applied it to create a personalized Username Generator Project.
+A small but powerful step in becoming a professional Python developer!